albi3ro/M4/_posts/2015-01-11-Monte-Carlo-Ferromagnet.md

 * Larger lattice gives more precise results.
 * Larger lattice takes more memory and time.
-* Finite Size effects (to be disscussed later) display some interesting physics.
+* Finite Size effects, to be disscussed later, display some interesting physics.

 ### Coupling Constant J